Make-School-Courses/CS-1.2-Intro-Data-Structures/Lessons/word_freq.md

 ```

 Assumptions:
+* The starter code handles all of the file I/O and string tokenization discussed below:
 * Words will be counted in a case-insensitive manner (For example, in the above example, `Erase` and `erase` are counted as the same word.)
 * Punctuation is ignored.
 You can use a delimiter to ignore the following characters: `, . ; : - ? !`
 * Assume that the input file consists of letter-only words (That is, the file will not have words that contain apostrophes such as `isn’t` and `‘tis`).